Pension Bible

 In 2018, the Court of Appeal ruled in the cases of McCloud (fire service) and Sargeant (judiciary) that this age-based transitional protection was unlawful age discrimination.
 The older members who kept their existing schemes were better treated than younger members on the basis of age alone.

 The government was required to remedy the discrimination.
-The solution — legislated through the Public Service Pensions and Judicial Offices Act 2022 — is designed to ensure that no member is worse off under the reformed scheme than they would have been under the legacy scheme for the relevant period.
+The solution — legislated through the Public Service Pensions and Judicial Offices Act 2022 — is designed to give affected members a choice of benefits for the relevant period, so they can compare legacy and reformed scheme outcomes.

 Full details of the consultation and legislative process are on gov.uk.